Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Association--dissociation model of the neutral hydrogen molecule

-The schematic diagram of the target model is shown in Fig. \ref{fig:AssDissModel}.
-In the model, each energy level, both atomic and molecular, is split into two levels: spin up $\uparrow$ and spin down $\downarrow$.
-For each level there must be no more than one electron according to Pauli exclusion principle \cite{Pauli1925}.
-Hybridization of atomic orbitals (AO) and formation of molecular orbitals (MO) are shown in Fig. \ref{fig:AssDissModel} (a), where molecular ground orbital (bonding orbital) takes the form
+Fig. \ref{fig:AssDissModel} illustrates the target model constructed in this paper.
+In this model, each energy level of atoms and molecules is further split into two sub-levels, corresponding to the spin-up ($\uparrow$) and spin-down ($\downarrow$) states, respectively.
+According to the Pauli exclusion principle \cite{Pauli1925}, a single sub-level can be occupied by at most one electron.
+Fig. \ref{fig:AssDissModel} (a) depicts the process by which atomic orbitals (AOs) hybridize to form molecular orbitals (MOs), where the molecular ground orbital (the bonding orbital) takes the form: